Quad-SMU

 Control

 For SPI data isolation.
-I like the Silicon Labs
+I use the Silicon Labs

 Si86xx series parts.
 For this design the 6 channel part with 5

-Here is a proposed layout in a Hammond Clamshell box, 1598D, about
+Here is a possible layout in a Hammond Clamshell

-front and rear panels would be custom designed sheet metal and
+empty space.
+The front and rear panels would be custom designed

-built by PCBWay or other PCB manufacturer.
-The LCD is a Nextion
+sheet metal and built by PCBWay or other PCB manufacturer.
+The LCD

-320x240 touch screen.
-Encoder knobs and buttons would mount above
+is a Nextion 320x240 touch screen.
+Encoder knobs and buttons would

 CPU

-SCPI library, Fan PWM, serial port for the Nextion display, EEPROM
+control, a serial port for the Nextion display, EEPROM for

-for Cal.
-A basic Arduino could do the job, Currently am
+Cal.
+A basic Arduino could do the job, but would likely run

 Display